Phone: (212) 854-0106

 Before starting at the Center, Justin worked as a staff attorney and clinical teaching fellow with the environmental section of Georgetown law school’s Institute for Public Representation.
 That fellowship followed several years of private practice, which in turn followed an internship in the Energy & Climate Change Section of the White House Council on Environmental Quality.

 Justin received an LL.M. from Georgetown with distinction in 2015 and a J.D., cum laude, from NYU School of Law in 2010.
 He is licensed to practice law in New York.

-- To Negotiate a Carbon Tax: A Rough Map of Policy Interactions, Tradeoffs, and Risks (Columbia Center for Global Energy Policy, forthcoming)
+- To Negotiate a Carbon Tax: A Rough Map of Policy Interactions, Tradeoffs, and Risks (Columbia Journal of Environmental Law, forthcoming)

 - Carbon Pricing in New York ISO Markets, with Romany Webb (Pace Environmental Law Review, forthcoming)